ronakupadhyaya/Slapjack/README.md

 ### Implementing Sessions

 #### Persisting the ID for the Client - `views/index.hbs`
-You may have noticed during testing that every time you refreshed your browser while the server was running, it would prompt you for another username, not alloinwg you to jump back into the game as the same user you played with before.
-We will implement a simple form of sessions using the unique IDs of the users to overcome this problem.
+You may have noticed during testing that every time you refreshed your browser while the server was running, it would prompt you for another username, not allowing you to jump back into the game as the same user you played with before.
+We will implement a simple form of sessions using unique IDs.

-Firstly, to preserve the ID and username of the user we are currently playing the game with, use `LocalStorage` rather than a variable to save the ID we get back from the received `username` event.
+We will store unique IDs in `LocalStorage`. [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is a mechanism for storing key-value pairs in the browser on a per-website basis.
+When we get back a unique User ID from the server with the `username` event, we will store it in `LocalStorage` rather than in a variable.
 To set something with a browser's `LocalStorage` looks like the following:

 ```javascript
 localStorage.setItem("cake", "strawberry"); // first parameter is key, second parameter is value